mckafeh/minikube/README.md

    EXPOSE 5000
    CMD ["python", "python_web_app.py"]
    ```
    This Dockerfile starts with a Python 3.8 image and sets the working directory to /app.
 It then copies the requirements.txt file into the container and installs the dependencies.
-Finally,
-   it copies the rest of the application code into the container, exposes port 5000, and starts the Flask application.
+Finally,it copies the rest of the application code into the container, exposes port 5000, and starts the Flask application.

 5. Build the Docker image:
    ```
    eval $(minikube docker-env)                     # configure Docker client to use the Minikube Docker daemon docker build -t my-web-app:latest . minikube image ls                               # to ensure image is accessable from Minikube
    ```
    This command builds the Docker image and tags it as my-web-app:latest and must be run in the same directory as the Dockerfile.

 6. Run the Docker container:
    ```
    docker run -p 5000:5000 my-web-app:latest
    ```
    This command starts the Docker container and forwards port 5000 from the container to port 5000 on the host machine.

 7. Open a web browser and navigate to http://localhost:5000 or curl http://localhost:5000.